invoke-ai/InvokeAI/docs/features/CONTROLNET.md

 ---
-title: ControlNet
+title: Control Adapters
 ---

-# :material-loupe: ControlNet
+# :material-loupe: Control Adapters

 ## ControlNet

-ControlNet

 ControlNet is a powerful set of features developed by the open-source community (notably, Stanford researcher